-"Give it to Elazar the Kohen.
-He should take it outside the camp, and someone should slaughter it in his presence."
+"You shall give it to Elazar the Kohen.
+He shall take it to the outside of the camp, and someone shall slaughter it in his presence."
 (19:3)

 All the devotions related to the Red Heifer, which purifies a person from even the worst impurities, were performed outside the Tabernacle and, later, the Temple, opposite the entrance to the Sanctuary.
 From this, we learn that even if a person finds himself completely outside the camp of holiness, he can still return to G-d and attain purity.
 (Likutey Halakhot IV, p.
 28)